kairen/kube-ansible/README.md

-# My Kubernetes and Ceph development environment
+# kube-ansible
-A vagrant development environment for Kubernetes and Ceph
+A vagrant development environment for Kubernetes and Ceph.

 TODO:
 - [x] Vagrant scripts.
 - [x] Kubernetes cluster setup(v1.5.0+).
+- [x] Kubernetes addons.
+    - Dashboard
+    - Kube-DNS
+    - Monitor
+    - Kube-Proxy
-- [x] Kubernetes High Availability
+- [x] Kubernetes High Availability.
 - [x] Ceph cluster on Kubernetes(v11.2.0+).
 - [ ] Kubernetes Ceph RBD/FS volume.
 - [ ] Support other plugin.

 ## Quick Start
-Following the below steps to create Kubernetes setup on `CentOS 7.x` and `Ubuntu Server 16.x` .
+Following the below steps to create Kubernetes cluster on `CentOS 7.x` and `Ubuntu Server 16.x`.

+Requirement:
+* Vagrant >= 1.7.0
+* VirtualBox >= 5.0.0

 The getting started guide will use Vagrant with VirtualBox.
 It can deploy your Kubernetes cluster with a single command:
 ```sh
 $ ./setup-vagrant
 ```

-### Requirement
+## Virtual machine and Bare machine Setup
+Easy to create a Highly Available Kubernetes cluster using Ansible playbook.

+Requirement:
-* Deploy node need install Ansible.
+* Deploy node must be install `Ansible v2.0.0+`.
-* All master/node should have password-less access from Deploy node.
+* All Master/Node should have password-less access from Deploy node.

-### VM and BareMetal Setup
-Add the system information gathered above into a file called inventory.
+Add the system information gathered above into a file called `inventory`.
 For inventory example:
 ```
 [etcd]
 172.16.35.13